bitcoindevkit/bitcoindevkit.org/docs/tutorials/Bitcoin_Core_RPC_Demo.md

     let xkey: ExtendedKey = (mnemonic, password).into_extended_key().unwrap();
     let xprv = xkey.into_xprv(Network::Regtest).unwrap();

-    // Derive our dewscriptors to use
+    // Derive our descriptors to use
     // We use the following paths for recieve and change descriptor
     // recieve: "m/84h/1h/0h/0"
     // change: "m/84h/1h/0h/1"